Healthy pregnancy weight gain

 Maternal fat and nutrient stores = 7 pounds

 How much should you gain?

 During your first office visit, your doctor will discuss the expected body changes during pregnancy estimate the right amount of weight for you to gain based on your health and your pre-pregnancy weight.

 It’s recommended that most healthy women gain 25 to 35 pounds.

 Healthy pregnancy weight: Just what the Dr. ordered

-Try for a slow and steady weight gain, but remember that all women gain at different rates.
+Try for a slow and steady weight gain during your pregnancy, but remember that all women gain at different rates.
 Talk to your doctor about the right weight gain for you.